Lubango Huila, Angola Travel Guide

 Continue minimizing plastic waste by utilizing reusable bottles and bags.

-Be mindful of water and energy consumption, especially where resources are limited.
+Conserve water and power consumption, especially where resources are limited.

 Maintain respectful interactions with all people, recalling lessons of heritage sensitivity.